Scorpion pose: Advanced

-Pincha Mayurasana (Feathered Peacock Pose), is a forearm balance similar to Vrischikasana, but the legs are straight, stretched up over the head, with the back less extremely arched.
-According to B. K. S Iyengar's Light on Yoga, this pose is reminiscent to a peacock beginning a dance during the monsoon, where the peacock raises the tail and opens the feathers.
+Pincha Mayurasana (Feathered Peacock pose), is a forearm balance similar to Vrischikasana, but the legs are straight, stretched up over the head, with the back less extremely arched.
+According to B. K. S Iyengar's Light on Yoga, this pose is reminiscent of a peacock beginning a dance during the monsoon, where the peacock raises the tail and opens the feathers.

 Sayanasana (Posture of Repose) is the same as Pincha Mayurasana, but with only the elbows on the ground, the hands cradling the face, making it a difficult balance.

 Ganda Bherundasana (Formidable Face pose) is similar to Pincha Mayurasana but with bent arms and only the hands on the ground; the back is lightly arched and the legs and feet point vertically upwards.
 It may be practised with a block under the shoulders.

 Record

-In 2022, the Indian yoga teacher Yash Moradiya held the pose for 29 minutes and 4 seconds, as measured by Guinness World Records in Dubai.
+In 2022, the Indian yoga teacher Yash Moradiya held the pose for 29 minutes and 4 seconds, as measured by Guinness World Records in Dubai, UAE.